YarikRevich/light-detector/Scripts/cli/README.md

 ]
 ```

+## Get info

 The examples below show all the possible ways to retrieve metadata information from the board.
 Baud rate is important to be the exact-supported value,
-otherwise requests will be ignored.
+otherwise requests will be ignored(in the given examples baud rate is equal to **9600**).

+### Gain

-The next example shows how to the value of gain metadata information from the board.
+The next example shows how to retrieve the value of gain metadata information from the board.
 ```shell
 $ light-detector-cli get_info --device="/dev/cu.usbmodem1203" --baud_rate="9600" --type="gain"